 Challenge number Detail of challenge 1 A significant number of our pupils enter school with low attainment on entry especially in communication, language and literacy.
-2 Lower attainment at the end of EYFS for pupils achieving a Good Level of Development and Y1 Phonics 3 Following the pandemic, gaps in early reading and phonics have been identified 4 Internal and external assessments indicate that maths attainment for disadvantaged pupils is below that of non-disadvantaged pupils in KS1 and in reading, writing and maths in KS2 5 Some of our families face many social and economic challenges and for some families attendance and punctuality has become an increasing problem 6 Many pupils need wider opportunities through school to raise self-esteem, develop social skills and boost mental health and wellbeing 7 To ensure the personal development of all pupils including those eligible for PP is of a high quality, providing varied opportunities leading to aspirational pupils
+2 Following the pandemic, gaps in speech and communication have been identified.
+Many of our pupils do not read regularly at home or have access to a wide range of literacy materials.
+3 Internal and external assessments indicate that reading and maths attainment for disadvantaged pupils is below that of non-disadvantaged pupils in KS1 and in reading and maths in KS2.
+4 Some of our families face many social and economic challenges and for some attendance and punctuality has become an increasing problem 5 Many pupils need wider opportunities through school to raise self-esteem, develop social skills and boost mental health and wellbeing 6 To ensure the personal development of all pupils including those eligible for PP is of a high quality, providing varied opportunities leading to aspirational pupils